1n1t6Sh3ll/1n1t6sh3ll/README.md

 - 🔭 I’m currently working on Infosec Startup
 - 🌱 I’m currently exploring win32 and mediaPIPE
-- 💬 Ask me about Web and android security
+- 💬 Ask me about anything...
 <!--
 Here are some ideas to get you started:
 -->